Guilaogui/project2/README.md

 We used 2 datasets from Kaggle public platform and Data World.
 All of our data was based on FIFA World Cup of 1998.
 The sources for our dataset are as follows

-•	FIFIA Ranking from Kaggle. •	FIFA Countyries Audience from Data World.
+â€¢	FIFIA Ranking from Kaggle. â€¢	FIFA Countyries Audience from Data World.

 Transformation